 2. Nature memory game

-Learning objective: Children will practice memory and concentration skills while learning nature-related vocabulary.
+- Learning objective: Children will practice memory and concentration skills while learning nature vocabulary.

-Instructions: Take children on a nature walk with a few observational tools: binoculars, magnifying glasses, sketch pads, and pencils.
-Allow the children time to find birds by listening to birdcalls or using their binoculars.
-Children may also look for other living creatures such as insects and squirrels.
-Encourage the children to sketch their findings.
+- Instructions: Take children on a nature walk with binoculars, magnifying glasses, sketch pads, and pencils.
+Allow time to listen for birdcalls or look for insects and squirrels.
+Encourage them to sketch what they find.

-Learning objective: To develop children's observation skills and understanding of animals and their habitats.
+- Learning objective: Children will develop observation skills and an understanding of animals and habitats.

 4. The letter and number race

-Learning objective: Children will practice letter and number recognition while practicing sorting, an early math concept.
+- Learning objective: Children will practice letter and number recognition and sorting.

 5. Sight word soccer

-Instructions: Write sight words on an index card and tape them to small cones.
-Call out a word and have the children take turns kicking the ball to the corresponding cone.
+- Instructions: Write sight words on index cards and tape them to small cones.
+Call out a word and have children kick a soccer ball to the corresponding cone.

-Learning objective: Children will learn their sight words while practicing their eye-foot coordination.
+- Learning objective: Children will learn sight words while practicing eye-foot coordination.

 6. Nature patterns

-Learning objective: Children will learn how to create and recognize various patterns while practicing their fine motor skills.
+- Learning objective: Children will learn to recognize patterns and practice fine motor skills.

 7. Spray the flower letters

-Instructions: Draw flowers on pavement with sidewalk chalk and write a letter in each.
-Older children can support with this first task.
-Once the flowers are completed, give each child a spray bottle filled with water and call out a letter or sound of the letter (for a challenging variation).
-Have the children find the letter and "water" the flower by spraying it.
+- Instructions: Draw flowers on the pavement with sidewalk chalk and write a letter inside each one.
+Give each child a spray bottle filled with water.
+Call out a letter (or letter sound) and have them find and "water" the correct flower.

 8. Journey stick